Academic Progress Rate: Graduation success rate

-APR compared to Graduation Standards
+APR compared to graduation standards

-Federal Graduation Rate
+Federal graduation rate

 Another indicator of the academic performance of student athletes is the Federal Graduation Rate, FGR, which is published by the university.
-In computing the FGR the only data that is relevant is whether the student athlete graduates within six years of enrolling in the institution.
+In computing the FGR, the only data that is relevant is whether the student athlete graduates within six years of enrolling in the institution.
 This differs from the APR because it makes no distinction of the purpose a student has for leaving and whether or not they leave a university in good academic standing.
 If a student leaves their enrolled university to pursue a professional athletic career this counts the same under the FGR as someone who leaves because they failed out of school; on the other hand, by the APR standards a student that leaves while still in good academic standing receives one point out of two which distinguishes them from someone that left because of academic failure.
 With that in mind, FGR rates usually reflect a value lower than the APR at elite athletic institutions that consistently send athletes to the professional leagues prior to graduation.

-Graduation Success Rate
+Graduation success rate

-The NCAA developed its Graduation Success Rate, GSR, in response to criticism that the FGR understates the academic success of athletes because the FGR method does not take into account two important factors in college athletics:
+The NCAA developed its graduation success rate, GSR, in response to criticism that the FGR understates the academic success of athletes because the FGR method does not take into account two important factors in college athletics: